-When you're traveling, you can save money by using providers in Humana's network.
-When you're away from home, call the number on the back of your ID card to find an in-network provider.
-Or, before you go, log in to MyHumana and use the "Provider Search" box to look for doctors and hospitals in the area you're going to visit.
-Your network may not let you use providers who are not in your plan's area.
-If you need emergency care while traveling, go to the nearest urgent care center or emergency room, depending on your problem.
-Your plan covers true medical emergencies no matter what provider you use.
+When you're traveling, you can save money by using providers in your Humana network.
+When you're away from home, call the number on your Humana ID card to find an in-network provider.
+Or, before you go, log in to your personal account on Humana.com and use the "Find a Doctor” search tool to look for doctors and hospitals in the area you're going to visit.
+Your health plan may not let you use providers who are not in your plan's service area.
+See your coverage details, or call Member Service for specific details about your plan.

 What is a network?

 You'll get your search results by last name.
 And you'll get details like address, phone number, and office hours.
 You'll also get driving directions to a provider's office.
-If you need a doctor who speaks another language, you can find that out, too.

 View Member Rights

-Members may also obtain a written quality improvement (QI) program description by calling 1-800-4-HUMANA (1-800-448-6262), or provide input into the QI Program by writing to:
+Members may also obtain a printed copy of the quality improvement (QI) program description and progress report by calling 1-800-4-HUMANA (1-800-448-6262), or provide input into the QI Program by writing to:

-Humana Quality Management Department
+Humana Quality Operations and Compliance Department

 321 West Main, WFP 20